-This month, we join with the National Park Service in celebrating and honoring African American History Month by sharing stories about African American history in the Outer Banks and your OBX national parks.
+This month, we join with the National Park Service in celebrating and honoring Black History Month by sharing stories about Black history in the Outer Banks and your OBX national parks.

 Cape Hatteras National Seashore is famous for its 150-year-old lighthouse, its pristine beaches, its fishing spots and its waves.
-What you may not know is that Hatteras Island has played an important role in African American history.
+What you may not know is that Hatteras Island has played an important role in African American history and thus, American history.

-As our nation was ravaged by the Civil War in the 1860s, the Union established the Hotel D’Afrique, a safe haven for African American slaves who had fled their masters.
-13 years after the Civil War ended, the first all African American lifesaving service in the United States was established on Pea Island, which resulted in hundreds of lives being saved in its nearly 70 years of existence.
+As the nation was ravaged by the Civil War in the 1860s, the Union established the Hotel D’Afrique, a safe haven for those who had escaped slavery.
+Thirteen years after the Civil War ended, the first all African American lifesaving service in the United States was established on Pea Island, which resulted in hundreds of lives being saved in its nearly 70 years of existence.

 At the beginning of the Civil War, in August 1861, the Union army occupied Hatteras Island, having captured Fort Clark and Fort Hatteras, which were formerly Confederate strongholds.
 The Confederate army occupied Roanoke Island to the north.

-Because the Union Army was in control of Hatteras Island, it became a place of refuge for African American slaves who were fleeing in pursuit of their freedom.
-As word spread and more people came to the island, the Union army decided to give the newly freed slaves work unloading supplies from their ships that sailed to the island; in exchange, the freedmen were provided for as members of the Union camp.
+Because the Union was in control of Hatteras Island, it became a place of refuge for enslaved people who were fleeing in pursuit of their freedom.
+As word spread and more people came to the island, the Union army gave the freedmen work unloading supplies from their ships that sailed to the island; in exchange, the freedmen were provided for as members of the Union camp.

 “Hotel D’Afrique was located approximately just over a mile west of where the Graveyard of the Atlantic museum and ORV Ramp 55 are currently located in Hatteras Village,” Polk said.
 “Due to storms, tides and overwash there are no visible remains of this building or the Civil War forts that used to be there back in the 1800s.”